DerekSelander/dsdump/docs/index.md

 If you know most of this stuff, I'd recommend just jumping to the appropriate section that you need to learn.

-At the time of writing this [Ghidra](https://www.nsa.gov/resources/everyone/ghidra/), [Frida](https://frida.re), [Hopper](https://www.hopperapp.com), [IDA](https://www.hex-rays.com/products/ida/), [jtool](http://www.newosxbook.com/tools/jtool.html), & friends all could provide better Swift introspection support.
-If you work on any of the mentioned tools, I'd recommend you follow the Swift parts.
+For all you "heavyweights" out there ([Ghidra](https://www.nsa.gov/resources/everyone/ghidra/), [Hopper](https://www.hopperapp.com), [IDA](https://www.hex-rays.com/products/ida/), [jtool](http://www.newosxbook.com/tools/jtool.html), & friends), I recommend you check out the Swift part as I have some suggestions on how to provide better Swift support for your tool.

 <p align="center">
 <img src="https://media.giphy.com/media/8YmZ14DOpivXMuckSI/giphy.gif" alt="And here we go">